Christina Lampe-Önnerud: Career

 Lampe-Önnerud has focused her career on energy storage since her time at Uppsala University, where her father had an interest in power generation.
 While still a doctoral student, Lampe-Önnerud patented a material to increase the power of lithium batteries.
 She joined Bell Communications Research in New Jersey in 1995, as a director and senior scientist, working on prototypes for thin-film polymer lithium batteries.
 She later became one of the youngest partners at Arthur D. Little (whose research section was acquired by TIAX), in charge of the company's battery labs.

-From 2002 until 2020, she served as the Director and Chairman of the non-profit Stardust Show Chorus.
 She founded the lithium-ion battery company Boston-Power Inc. in 2005 and owned the company until 2012 working as the CEO, executive chairman, and international chairman.
 The company focused on lithium-ion batteries for small personal computing devices.

 From 2007 to 2009, Lampe-Önnerud was assigned by Club de Madrid and the United Nations to serve of Road to Copenhagen as Energy Expert and in 2008, she was a member of the United States' State Department's delegation to China, hosted by the Ministry of Commerce, PRC, and Chinese Academies of Science.

 In 2009, Lampe-Önnerud was a member of the European Union's Presidential delegation to China and Premier Wen Jiabao, dealing with subjects such as clean technology deployment, CSR, and international trade.
 Additionally, starting in 2009, Lampe-Önnerud was elected Co-Chairman of the Global Future Council on Energy at the World Economic Forum.
 She serves on multiple working groups and as a speaker at the WEF on topics ranging from global innovation to renewable transport and finance.
 She is active in multiple forums throughout the United States, China, and the EU.

 In 2010, she became a Lifetime Member of the Swedish Royal Academy of Engineering Sciences.

 Lampe-Önnerud served on the Ernst & Young Entrepreneur of the Year Advisory Board from 2010 through 2013, the Wall Street Journal Economist Advisory Council from 2011 through 2013, and the United Nations Inter Academy Panel (IAP) and Inter Academy Council from 2011 through 2014.

 From 2011 through 2013, Lampe-Önnerud served as the Director of the New England Clean Energy Council.

 In 2012, she and her husband Per Önnerud started the company CloTeam, later renamed Cadenza Innovation, based in Oxford, Connecticut.
 Her work aims at developing efficient, safe, lasting, and inexpensive batteries for various technologies, including computers, phones, and cars.